Catholic Church and homosexuality: Catholic organizations

 The Knights of Columbus, a Catholic fraternal organisation, has contributed over $14 million, one of the largest amounts in the United States, to political campaigns against same-sex marriage.
 The Catholic Medical Association of North America has stated that science "counters the myth that same-sex attraction is genetically predetermined and unchangeable, and offers hope for prevention and treatment."
 The Church, however, teaches that sexual orientation is not a choice.
 Bill Donohue, president of the Catholic League, has been criticized for describing the church child sex abuse crisis as a "homosexual" problem rather than a "pedophilia" problem.
 Donohue based his claim on the fact that most of the incidents involved sexual contact between men and boys rather than between men and girls.

 Outreach Catholic is a Jesuit affiliated Catholic media site dedicated to LGBT advocacy.
-The site was founded by Fr.
-James Martin SJ under the affiliation of America Magazine, a Jesuit news site.
+The site was founded by the Catholic priest, Father James Martin under the affiliation of America Magazine, a Jesuit news site.
 The group hosts a yearly conference to bring LGBT Catholics and allies together in hopes to further dialogue between the Church and LGBT faithful.
 The site itself hosts a myriad of difference resources, news, and advocacy projects.

-Homosexuality in relation to clergy
+Homosexual clergy

+Pope Sixtus IV (1414—1484) who had a male romantic lover prior to receiving Holy Orders and later led a Holy Inquisition into the growing miraculous claims at Genazzano in 1482.
+Oil on Canvas by Pedro Berruguete.
+The Cleveland Museum of Art.

-Homosexual clergy, and homosexual activity by clergy, are not exclusively modern phenomena, but rather date back centuries.
-Donald Cozzens estimated the percentage of gay priests in 2000 to be 23–58%, suggesting more homosexual men (active and non-active) within the Catholic priesthood than within society at large.
+Homosexual clergy and their homosexual activities are not exclusively modern phenomena, but rather date back centuries.
+The Catholic priest Donald Cozzens estimated the percentage of gay priests in 2000 to be 23–58%, suggesting more homosexual men (active and non-active) within the Catholic priesthood than within society at large.

 Instructions from Vatican bodies on admitting gay men to the priesthood have varied over time.
 In the 1960s chaste gay men were allowed but in 2005, a new directive banned gay men "while profoundly respecting the persons in question."

 Although homosexuality was at variance with Catholic teaching during the Middle Ages, official penalties for homosexual behavior within the clergy, both by the church and temporal authorities, were rarely codified or enforced.
 Historian John Boswell noted that several bishops in the Middle Ages were thought by their contemporaries to have had gay relationships, and noted a potentially romantic or sexual tone to the correspondence of others with "passionate" male friends.
 Some other historians disagree, and say that this correspondence represents friendship.
 Although homosexual acts have been consistently condemned by the Catholic Church, some senior members of the clergy have been found or alleged to have had homosexual relationships, including Rembert Weakland, Juan Carlos Maccarone, Francisco Domingo Barbosa Da Silveira, and Keith O'Brien.
 Some popes are documented to have been homosexual or to have had male sexual partners, including Benedict IX, Paul II, Sixtus IV, Leo X, Julius II and Julius III.